dyselon/loquat/README.md

 Loquat
 ======
-Loquat is a binding of libuv for Lua 5.2 (and maybe eventually 5.1, too)
+Loquat is a binding of libuv for Lua 5.2

+This project is just getting off the ground, so a lot of things don't work.
+I'm trying this whole Readme Driven Development thing, which means a lot of this document reflects how I would *like* things to look rather than how they actually do.
+My apologies about any confusion.

 Introduction
 ------------